Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 - Providing a professional closing and your contact details

-I believe my credentials and experience make me an suitable candidate for this role.
-I would appreciate the opportunity to discuss further with you about my potential contributions in your organisation.
+I am certain that my qualifications and experience make me a strong candidate for this role.
+I would be delighted to talk with you more about how I can contribute for your group.

 Sincerely,